 CLPNM Information Sessions on Practical Nursing Competencies

-The CLPNM is offering to meet with employers, government representatives, and other Manitoba health system stakeholders throughout 2017 to share information on, and respond to questions about, the competencies today’s practical nurses.
-Please review the bulletin for more information, and contact the CLPNM to arrange a session at firstname.lastname@example.org or by phone at 204-663-1212 or -877-663-1212 toll free.
+The CLPNM is meeting with employers, government representatives, and other Manitoba health system stakeholders to share information on, and respond to questions about, the competencies today’s practical nurses.
+Please contact the CLPNM to arrange a session at firstname.lastname@example.org or by phone at 204-663-1212 or -877-663-1212 toll free.